bjodah/fastinverse/README.rst

 fastinverse
 ===========

-fastinverse_ is a small python extension for optimized interpolation of data series for which each time point has up to N-th order derivative.
+fastinverse_ is a small python extension for generating code which computes the inverse of a function (which presumably lacks an explicit inverse).

 It generates fast C (C99) code for use tranparently from Python or for use in external projects.
 For calculation of large number of inverse values